ruby/ruby.wasm/packages/npm-packages/ruby-head-wasm-wasi/README.md

 ## Quick Start (for Browser)

-In browser, you need a WASI polyfill
+In browser, you need a WASI polyfill.
 See [the example project](https://github.com/ruby/ruby.wasm/tree/main/packages/npm-packages/ruby-wasm-wasi/example) for more details.

 ```html
 <html>